 A short history

 Montsant is one of the newest D.O.s or appellations in Spain, having been officially recognized in 2001.
 Yet, vines have been cultivated in this part of southern Catalunya since Roman times; the Roman historian Pliny praised the wines of this wonderful region, calling them “some of the best in the Empire.”
 At the height of their renown, vintages were shipped to the Roman capital, Rome.
-Sadly, after the Western Roman Empire fell wine production all but stopped in Catalunya.
+Sadly, after the Western Roman Empire fell, wine production all but stopped in Catalunya.
 The invading Gothic and Vandal tribes from the North, in addition to the Moors from North-Africa, saw to that!

-The region is located in one of southern Catalunya’s most scenic areas and surrounds its more famous cousin, Priorat.
+The region is located in southern Catalunya’s most scenic areas and surrounds its more famous cousin, Priorat.
 Nestled in the shadows of that region’s famous slate hills, vineyards grow along the mountainsides and on the slopes among olive trees and spectacular forests.
-However, despite Montsant’s proximity to Priorat, the terroir is quite distinctive, which is reflected in the wine style.
-Montsant’s vineyards tend to be planted on granite, sandy soil, which can give generous grape yields in the right conditions.
-In contrast, Priorat is famous for it’s unique, porous, and slate-like sols – llicorella in Catalan – which naturally being unfertile gives low yields and extremely concentrated wines.
+However, despite Montsant’s proximity to Priorat, the terroir is quite distinctive, reflected in the wine style.
+Montsant’s vineyards tend to be planted on granite, sandy soil, giving generous grape yields in the right conditions.
+In contrast, Priorat is famous for it’s unique, porous, and slate-like sols – llicorella in Catalan – naturally being unfertile gives low yields and extremely concentrated wines.
 Climatically, the region enjoys a relatively benign Mediterranean climate with continental influences.
 The summer growing season tends to be dry, with a risk of rainfall, at harvest time.
 Frost damage is also quite rare, another contributing factor to the generally plentiful yields enjoyed by growers in the region.

 There is also a small amount of white production in Montsant, but it is the reds for which the region is making a formidable name for itself.
 Whites are blends of Chardonnay, Garnacha Blanca, Macabeo, Moscatel, Pansal, and Parellada.
 Single Varietal examples are rare, as winemakers feel blends tend to give the best expression of the Montsant terroir.
-A few rosé, dessert, and rancio fortified wines using the sherry solera system are also produced in the region, although these are dwindling in number.
+A few rosés, dessert, and rancio fortified wines using the sherry solera system are also produced in the region, although these are dwindling in number.

 Ultimately, when assessing the wines of Montsant, it is important to remember that this is a D.O still very much in its infancy.
 What has been achieved in a short space of time is simply remarkable, and the region now offers top quality reds to rival the more expensive competition from other parts of Spain.
 The arrival of Priorat legends René Barbier and Christopher Canaan was a welcome development over the past few years, as they have brought their invaluable expertise to the fledgling wineries of this picturesque region.
-This and the ever-rising standards of the top bodegas means that the wines of Montsant are finally making their mark with the world’s wine connoisseurs.
+This and the top bodegas’ ever-rising standards means that the wines of Montsant are finally making their mark with the world’s wine connoisseurs.
 So whether you’re after fruity, approachable reds, or wines of greater complexity and elegance at an affordable price, you will not find a better place to start looking in Spain than in the vineyards of Montsant.